Extremal Bounds on the Sigma and Albertson Indices for Non-Decreasing Degree Sequences: Preliminaries

 \section{Preliminaries}

 In this section, we introduce several essential concepts to ensure the reader fully comprehends the results presented in this paper.
 Specifically, we emphasize that the definition of the Sigma index used here is based on Theorem~\ref{basic01sigma} rather than the general concept, and the characterization of its maximum value similarly relies on Theorem~\ref{basic01sigma}.
+Through this paper, we point out that all the trees included in the study are caterpillar trees, we consider caterpillar trees denoted by $\mathscr{C}(n, m)$, where $n$ is the number of backbone (or path) vertices and $m$ is the number of pendant vertices attached to each. \begin{definition}~ Let $T=\CC(n,m)$ be a tree contains $n$ vertices and $m$ pendent vertices.
+Then, $T$ is a caterpillar tree. \end{definition} Let $\CC(n,3)$ be a caterpillar tree illustrations by Figure~\ref{caterfigtreen1}.
+The degree of $v_1$ denote by $d_1$, the degree of $v_2$ denote by $d_2$, $\dots$ and the degree of $v_n$ denote by $d_n$.